 - Driveway or sidewalk repairs

-A 203(k) FHA loan is a federally backed (FHA) loan that is ideal for purchasing a fixer-upper home.
-This program rolls all the costs into one loan and will give you the money to buy the home, plus the money to do any necessary renovations or repairs.
+An FHA 203K construction loan is federally backed and is ideal for those purchasing a fixer-upper home.
+This program rolls all the renovation costs into one loan – you will receive funds to buy the home and money needed for renovations or repairs.

-The Fannie Mae HomeStyle Renovation loan is another type of home improvement renovation program that allows you to combine the home and renovation costs into one loan.
-This loan program is not federally backed.
+The Fannie Mae HomeStyle renovation loan is another type of home improvement renovation program that allows you to combine the home and renovation costs into one loan.
+The only difference is that this loan is not federally backed.